Top 5 Frequently Asked Questions About Class Action Lawsuits

 Class Action FAQs

-A. Most class actions are filed to seek monetary damages.
-Occasionally, class actions are filed to seek a declaratory judgment, which is where the plaintiff asks the court to determine the rights of the parties.
-Finally, a class action may seek injunctive relief, in which case the plaintiff seeks an order from the court to prohibit the employer from continuing to engage in unlawful conduct.
+These are usually filed to seek monetary damages.
+Occasionally, they are filed to seek a declaratory judgment, which is where the plaintiff asks the court to determine the rights of the parties.
+It is also possible to seek injunctive relief, in which case the plaintiff seeks an order from the court to prohibit the employer from continuing to engage in unlawful conduct.

-A. Technically, class members do not “join” the class action lawsuit but decide to participate by not “opting-out.”
-In a class action lawsuit for monetary damages, any class member who does not “opt-out” is considered to have joined in the class action and will likely be bound by the results of the litigation if it proceeds as a class action.
+Technically, class members do not “join” the lawsuit but decide to participate by not “opting-out.”
+In a lawsuit for monetary damages, any class member who does not “opt-out” is considered to have joined in the class and will likely be bound by the results of the litigation if it proceeds as a class case.
 If a class member should determine, however, that he wants to participate in the suit as a named party, he may hire his own lawyer and seek to intervene participate in the lawsuit.